Fiberglass vs Pleated Air Filters

 Disadvantages

 • Airflow: The pleated filter’s design is very dense because the materials that are used to make them are dense (cotton or polyester).
-Airflow can be restricted with thick materials, and that can make your HVAC system work hard.
+Airflow can be restricted with thick materials, and that can make your HVAC system work harder.

 Fiberglass vs. Pleated Air Filters